U.S. Energy Information Administration - EIA - Independent Statistics and Analysis

 How much does it cost to generate electricity with different types of power plants?

-EIA has historical data on the average annual operation, maintenance, and fuel costs for existing power plants by major fuel/energy source types in Table 8.4.
-Average Power Plant Operating Expenses for Major U.S. Investor-Owned Electric Utilities, 2001 through 2011 (Mills per Kilowatthour)1 of the Electric Power Annual.
+EIA has historical data on the average annual operation, maintenance, and fuel costs for existing power plants by major fuelor energy source types in Table 8.4.
+Average Power Plant Operating Expenses for Major U.S. Investor-Owned Electric Utilities, 2001 through 2012 (Mills per Kilowatthour)1 of the Electric Power Annual.

-EIA has projections for electricity generation costs in the Annual Energy Outlook 2013.
-The most recent available for different types of power plants are in Levelized Cost of New Generation Resources, which includes estimated costs in dollars per megawatthour (mWh) based on a 30-year cost recovery period for various types of power plants that begin operation in 2018.
+EIA has projections for electricity generation costs in the Annual Energy Outlook 2014.
+The most recent available projections and estimates for different types of power plants are in Levelized Cost and Levelized Avoided Cost of New Generation Resources in the Annual Energy Outlook 2014, which includes estimated costs in dollars per megawatthour (mWh) based on a 30-year cost recovery period for various types of power plants that start operation in 2019.

 Other FAQs about Electricity